Episode 10:

 b.

-Encouragement for to explore and
+Encouragement for listeners to explore and

 support these organizations or similar initiatives in their communities.